espressif/esp-faq/docs/en/development-environment/debugging.rst

 ------------------------------------------------------------------------------------------------------------------------------------------------------

   - ESP32 has a built-in brownout detector which can detect if the voltage is lower than a specific value.
 If it happens, the detector will reset the chip to prevent unintended behavior.
   - This message may be reported in various scenarios, while the root cause should always be that the chip with a power supply has momentarily or permanently dropped below the brownout threshold.
-Please try replacing power supply, USB cable, or installing capacitor on power supply terminals of your module.
+Please try replacing stable power supply and USB cable, or installing capacitor on power supply terminals of your module.
+  - For products powered by batteries, please check the power-on sequence, replace a battery with a higher current, or try to increase the capacitance of the power supply.
   - Apart from the above solution, you can also try to configure the reset threshold value or disable the brownout detector.
 For more information, please refer to `config-esp32-brownout-det <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html#brownout-detector>`_.
   - For ESP32 power-up and reset timing descriptions, see `ESP32 Series Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf>`_.

 ---------------

-After imported the protocol_examples_common.h header file, how come it cannot be found while compling?
+After ESP32 imported the protocol_examples_common.h header file, the file cannot be found while compiling.
+What could be the reason?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  :CHIP\: ESP32:

   - Please add "set(EXTRA_COMPONENT_DIRS $ENV{IDF_PATH}/examples/common_components/protocol_examples_common)" in CMakeLists.txt under the project.
   - For more information, please refer to the `Build system documentation <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html>`__.